baskaufs/Bioimages/xquery/readme.md

 ----------
 **ToDo**

-Need to hack the modified-organism-file.xq query to determine which image files need to be re-written based on the lastModified dates.

 Check on identificationRemarks.
-They aren't displayed on static pages and for individuals on javascript-generated page.
-Missing <br/> on javascript image page.
+They aren't displayed on on javascript-generated page.

+Missing break tag on javascript image page.

 ----------
 **generate.bat**